LiviuLvu/liviulvu.github.io/README.md

 Learning javascript

-This is live preview selection of my tests and tutorials made with Angular.js: http://liviulvu.github.io/
+This is live preview selection of my tests and tutorials in webdesign: http://liviulvu.github.io/